Ajulibe/Ajulibe/README.md

 # Hi there 👋

 ## Welcome to my World!
-I am a Frontend Developer currently based in Paris, France.
+I am a Software Engineer currently based in Paris.

 ### Quote
 > Chop life make life no Chop you.